 - Provide customers with information required to fulfill regulatory and audit obligations

-- Obtain customer consent when engaging a subprocessor to process personal data in connection with the Compute Software branded products.
-If you are a current customer you are invited to review the list of subprocessors available and obtain updates via the mechanism described on that page.
+- Obtain customer consent when engaging a sub-processor to process personal data in connection with the Compute Software branded products.

 Your California Privacy Rights